 American Girl – Bloomington

 Is there anything more precious than little girls and their dolls?
-Doll lovers ages 3 and up enjoy delicious fare from the American Girl Bistro, a scrumptious birthday cake, doll tiaras, and goody bags.
-American Girl presents a special gift for the birthday girl.
+Doll lovers ages 3 and up enjoy delicious fare from the American Girl Bistro, a tasty birthday cake, doll tiaras, and goody bags.
+In addition, American Girl presents a special gift for the birthday girl.
 Girls ages 6 to 14 make a craft as part of their party experience.
 Deluxe packages offer special touches, such as a private dining room and table activities.
 American Girl celebration rates are $30 – $45 per child.
 Adults are $20 – $35.
 Packages are geared for ages three to fourteen.

 ArtStart – Saint Paul